li-xin-yi/security-summer-labs/lab8/readme.md

 " WHERE NAME='" + username + "' AND PASSWORD='" + password + "'"
 ```

-Assume we want to login as Admin account as it has more privileges
+Assume we want to login as an Admin account because it has more privileges

 `````{tabbed} Solution 1
 - username: `Admin' --`